LizzParody/learning-vim/vim.md

 Type r(x) to replace the character at the cursor with x.
 (Replace a character).

 ### The change operator
-The change operator is used with the same motions as delete.
+The change operator is used with the same motions as delete. <br>
-1. To change until the end of a word, type ce.
+1. To change until the end of a word, type ce. <br>
 2. To change until the end of a line type c$.

 # Lesson 4